quitesimpleorg/looqs/USAGE.md

 A right click on a preview allows you to copy the file path, or to open the containing folder.
 Hovering tells you which file the preview originates from.

 ### Syncing index
 Over time, files get deleted or their content changes.
-Go to 'looqs' -> 'Sync index'. looqs will reindex the content of files which have been changed.
+Go to **looqs** -> **Sync index**. looqs will reindex the content of files which have been changed.
 Files that cannot be found anymore will be removed from the index.

 Reindexing a path using the "Index" tab will index new files and update existing ones.
 Currently however, this does not deal with deleted files.